AMedicalDataAnalyst/AMedicalDataAnalyst.github.io/_posts/2023-08-05-projects-vs-productivity-a-focused-mind-is-a-happy-mind.md

 ## Why I built the tool and what I intend to do with it

 I wanted to be able to visualise how meetings were affecting my productivity.
-In the past I've had to work on as many as nine projects at once, each involving itss own meetings and technical work.
+In the past I've had to work on as many as nine projects at once, each involving its own meetings and technical work.
 I went through a pretty rough period of working for far more hours than were stated in my contract, to the detriment of my physical and mental health.
 I even had a pretty bad accident for which I was told to rest for a month to heal, but by the second week I was using the 'time off' to catch up on work that I was behind on.

 I've since learned to say no.